Those Tie-breaks Again

 Most experience players would agree that the Buchholz tie-breaking system is more fair because it awards players who played against stronger opponents and overall, had more difficult tournament to play.
 They are use to the idea that the mutual game is less relevant than the overall performance.

-I remember once on a tournament, after explaining how Buchholz work to a parent, he told me: “Yes, I understand perfectly… but how to explain this to my son?”
+I remember once in a tournament, after explaining how Buchholz works to a parent, he told me: “Yes, I understand perfectly… but how to explain this to my son?”

 I suppose there is no easy way.
 Buchholz is difficult for novice players to accept, and the simplicity of the Direct Encounter rule can help avoiding some unpleasant situations and perhaps in the end, it is easier to accept it.